Fourth Sunday of Advent-A

 Saint Joseph had a lot of pressure in his life.
 We know about some of them.
 In today’s Gospel, Mary, to whom he is engaged, is pregnant.
 What is he supposed to do?
 There is a census and he has to go to Bethlehem to register.
 Mary is near-due delivery.
 They get to Bethlehem and there is no room for them in the inn.
 So they end up in a stable with a manger for a bed for the baby Jesus.

-Jesus is born and then Herod decides he wants to kill all of the boys two-years-old and younger because he is afraid there is a rival king.
+Jesus is born and then jealous King Herod decides to kill all the boys two-years-old and younger in the area because he is afraid there is a rival king.
 So Mary and Joseph and the baby Jesus leave their homeland and go to Egypt, where they don’t even know the language and Joseph doesn’t have a job, and they stay there until they are told to come back.

-And then, when Jesus is twelve years old, He stays behind in the temple in Jerusalem – and for three days Mary and Joseph search for Him.
+And then, when Jesus is twelve years old, He stays behind in the temple in Jerusalem – and for three days Mary and Joseph search for Him “in anguish.”

 What did Joseph do in each of these trials?
 He relied upon God’s grace, which comes to us one day at a time, one event at a time.